How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Rule 3 — Missing Data: Give Every Absent Field an Explicit Fate

-The hallucinated PO number in the opening example happened because the prompt was silent on what to do when a field was not present.
-The model’s default behavior — in the absence of instructions — is often to make something plausible up.
+The hallucinated PO number in the opening example happened because the prompt was silent on what to do when a field was not present in the document.
+The model’s default behavior — absent explicit instruction — is often to produce something plausible.
 One line eliminates this entire class of error:

 Do not infer, guess, or generate values for absent fields.